-Laser tattoo removal – post procedural care guidelines
+Laser tattoo removal blisters – post procedural care guidelines

-Apply an antibiotic ointment to the treated area, 3 times a day, throughout the 3 days that follow your laser treatment procedure.
+Apply an antibiotic ointment to the treated area, 3 times a day, throughout the 72 hours that follow your laser tattoo removal procedure.
 This keeps the skin safe from infection.
-It is necessary to protect the treated area using a sterile dressing.
+It is necessary to protect the treated area using a sterile dressing for at least 24 hours post-treatment.
 This will stop dust, dirt and any foreign bodies from coming into contact with the treated area.

-The blistering of the treated area is a perfectly normal reaction to the laser treatment procedure, and should not be cause for alarm.
-Blistering is a positive indication that the healing process is going as planned, and that the ink is being removed from your body.
-It is also normal for the blisters to burst, and means that the skin will heal faster.
+Blistering after laser tattoo removal is a perfectly normal reaction to the procedure, and should not be cause for alarm.
+Developing blisters is a positive indication that the healing process is going as planned, and that the ink is being removed from your body.
+It is also normal for the blisters to pop or burst, and means that the skin will heal faster.

 Whilst it is not essential, you may want to apply a cold pack to the treated area.
 This will serve to ease discomfort and inflammation.
 Provided you are not prone to an allergic reaction, you may also want to take a Paracetamol based painkiller, and/or anti-inflammatory.
 Do not take any aspirin based pain relief, as this will thin the blood and risk unnecessary bruising and bleeding to the treated area, thus jeopardising the healing process.